• Home

 Picture

-The Stl'atl'imx Tribal Police Service evolved from a security program implemented by the Lillooet Band Council in 1986.
-Under this program, security personnel patrolled reserve areas, engaged in preventative work, and reported criminal activity to the RCMP as appropriate.
+The Stl'atl'imx Tribal Police Service evolved from a security program implemented by the Lillooet Band Council in 1986 to becoming the only Tribal Police Service in British Columbia today in 2020.
+Under the original security program, security personnel patrolled reserve areas, engaged in preventative work, and reported criminal activity to the RCMP as appropriate.

 In 1988 the Lillooet Tribal Council expanded the concept by creating a peacekeeping program for the Lillooet Tribe.
-Eight peacekeepers were assigned to the Stl'atl'imx Nation communities of T'itq'et, Tsalalth, and Lil'wat.
+Eight peacekeepers were assigned to the St'at'imc Nation communities of T'it'q'et, Tsal'alh, and Lil'wat Nation.

 The Memorandum of Understanding included a Protocol Agreement with the RCMP which, as the provincial police force, retained jurisdictional authority in the participating communities.
 The pilot project was funded by the federal and provincial governments.

-The Stl'atl'imx Tribal Police Service continues to provide policing services in the ten participating Stl'atl'imx Nation comminities, and have signed another five year Tripartite Agreement ending March 31, 2014.
+The Stl'atl'imx Tribal Police Service continues to provide policing services in the ten participating St'at'imc Nation communities and continue to have a positive working relationship with the RCMP.